 As a mother Rottweiler dog (or any dog) nurses, weans, and pre-socializes her puppies, she may at times give a puppy a nip.

 This, like mother dogs that pick up their puppies by mouth to move them, is not the same as a bite to injure or kill.
 We wrote a complete article about rottweiler bite force; click here to read.

-For instance, a Rottweiler puppy that doesn’t get the message that dinner hour is over and tries to approach and nurse one too many times may find themselves on the receiving end of a sharp warning nip.
+For instance, a Rottweiler puppy that doesn’t get the message that dinner hour is over and tries to approach and nurse one too many times may find itself on the receiving end of a sharp warning nip.

 When a Mother Rottweiler Rejects Her Puppies: Why Does This Happen?

 There is evidence that mother canines may face the risk factor of postpartum depression just like human mothers often do.

 As Breeding Business outlines, postpartum depression may actually occur in dogs just as it does in human mothers.

 While research on this topic is hard to come by as of yet, what is verifiable is that hormone levels change in dogs as they do in humans.
 Right after giving birth, a mother dog’s levels of two important hormones, progesterone and prolactin, drop sharply.

 At the same time, the mother dog’s stress level increases because all of a sudden she has helpless hungry mouths to feed and care for.

 So if a new Rottweiler mom is suddenly showing a loss of interest in or even unexplained aggression towards her newborn puppies, it is definitely worth talking about with your veterinarian to see if your dog may need support.

 Because depression affects different species in different ways, the smartest approach is to remove the puppies from the mother dog.
 At the very least, 24-hour supervision should be instituted.

 How to Protect Newborn Rottweiler Puppies After Whelping

 Even people who are experienced dog breeders can experience a lot of stress and anxiety around the time of whelping.

 This is not a task you should attempt to tackle solo!
 There are too much to do and too many unknowns that may go wrong.